Conservation of the Priory Alabaster Arch

 To protect and preserve as much of the Priory Arch and its unique architecture as possible for future generations will require that it is cleaned (with a laser!) and the worst of the fissures that let in the water sealed (consolidated).

-Therefore, St. Mary’s Parochial Church Council have launched a project to conserve the Alabaster Arch.
-The project, known as the Conservation of the Priory Alabaster Arch (CoPAA), will raise funds, obtain the necessary ecclesiastical and secular permissions and subsequently carry out the physical conservation.
-A Condition Survey and separate Cleaning Trials were carried out in 2013 and 2015 by Hirst Conservation at a cost of £3,312.
+Therefore, St. Mary’s Parochial Church Council launched a project to conserve the Alabaster Arch.
+The project, known as the Conservation of the Priory Alabaster Arch (CoPAA), is raising funds, has obtained the necessary ecclesiastical and secular permissions and subsequently has carried out the Condition Survey and the physical Conservation.
+An earlier smaller Condition Survey and separate Cleaning Trials were carried out in 2013 and 2015 by Hirst Conservation at a cost of £3,312.

 If you would like to help, you can find out how to donate here